 The side effects include dry mouth, dizziness, headache, and sleepiness.

-Supplements with omega 3s have shown some benefit.
-Omega-3s seem to reduce hyperactivity and behavioral problems in some kids with ADHD but do take some time to show effects, usually 3-8 weeks.
+Supplements with omega-3s have shown some benefit.
+Omega-3s seem to reduce hyperactivity and behavioral problems in some kids with ADHD, but they take some time to show effects, usually 3-8 weeks.
 One option, Vayarin, is available by prescription only.

 Counseling is another important part of ADHD treatment.
 Your doctor can refer you to a counselor or therapist who can help you tackle the everyday problems that the disorder can bring.